-The FY 2020 increase in Actuarial Determined Contributions was the result of the actuarial accrued liability per the actuarial valuation dated 1/1/19 and the FY 2019 increase in Actuarial Determined Contributions was the result of the actuarial accrued liability per the actuarial valuation dated 1/1/17.
-The Actuarial Determined Contributions for FY 2020 and FY 2019 includes an implicit subsidy of \$261 thousand and \$562 thousand, respectively, resulting from a uniform healthcare insurance premium rate being applied to both active and retired participants.
+The FY 2021 and FY 2020 increase in Actuarial Determined Contributions was the result of the actuarial accrued liability per the actuarial valuation dated 1/1/19.
+The Actuarial Determined Contributions for FY 2021 and FY 2020 includes an implicit subsidy of \$297 thousand and \$261 thousand, respectively, resulting from a uniform healthcare insurance premium rate being applied to both active and retired participants.